layer5io/kubeopenapi-jsonschema/README.md

-  -o [output-format]          output format (default: "json") --o-filter [output-filter]  output filter query --silent                    skip output (default: false) -h, --help                  display help for command
+  -o [output-format]          output format (default: "json") --o-filter [output-filter]  output filter query --silent                    skip output (default: false) --resolve [resolve-filter]  root of the OpenAPI spec to resolve the $ref.
+It is important to note that this jsonpath MUST evaluate to one object (default: "")
+  -h, --help                  display help for command
 ```